-Once you’re ready to move forward with direct sourcing, here’s how to launch an effective program:
+Once it's time to move forward with direct sourcing, here’s how to launch an effective program:

 Set organizational goals (and resourcing)

-Great programs start with a set of clear and achievable goals, supported by a resourcing plan that provides all of the people and technology required to achieve success.
-When setting program goals, an organization should pick two or three of the ones below as the principal focus of their program.
-Which goals are most important to you?
+When setting direct sourcing program goals, an organization should pick two or three of the ones below as the principal focus of their program.
+Which goals are most important to you and your contingent workforce?

 • Better access to talent